isabella232/ios-video-introduction/readme.md

 <hr/>
 **Update for Beta 2**

-Now supports push and voice calling and video calling in the same SDK
+The new Sinch iOS SDK now supports push and voice calling and video calling in the same SDK.

+This tutorial assumes you've already signed up for a Sinch account and have an application key and secret ready to use.
+If you don't, you can easily go ahead and follow the steps at the [Sinch website](https://www.sinch.com/).
 <hr/>

-[Mobile is where WebRTC will make the most impact] (http://www.programmableweb.com/news/webrtc-2015-and-why-apple-will-never-join-party/analysis/2015/08/13).
-Apps like Facebook Messenger, Slack and WhatsApp have already integrated WebRTC into mobile, and accordingly, [research shows] (http://www.smartinsights.com/mobile-marketing/mobile-marketing-analytics/mobile-marketing-statistics/) that app usage dominates mobile data consumption completely (with 89%).
-The rise of [WebRTC communications](https://www.sinch.com/products/webrtc/) will allow for richer communication - and that is where video comes in.
+[WebRTC is on its way to being one of the most influential technologies in the mobile space] (http://www.programmableweb.com/news/webrtc-2015-and-why-apple-will-never-join-party/analysis/2015/08/13).
+Facebook Messenger, Slack and WhatsApp have already integrated WebRTC into their mobile apps to make this technology mainstream.
+[Research shows] (http://www.smartinsights.com/mobile-marketing/mobile-marketing-analytics/mobile-marketing-statistics/) that native mobile apps consume 89% of all mobile data.
+The rise of [WebRTC communications](https://www.sinch.com/products/webrtc/) has enabled another level of communication, with video being the centrepiece allowing users to seamelessly video-chat in any mobile app.

-On the mission of helping you guys become the Uber of X, we're now introducing Video Calling as Public Beta for iOS/Android and JS.
-As usual, we have focused on how to make it as easy as possible to make a video call.
-In fact, it's just like making a voice call with the Sinch client.
-If you want to learn how to set it up from scratch you can look [here](https://www.sinch.com/tutorials/ios-simple-voice-app-tutorial/).
+At Sinch we are on a mission to help developers like you to develop the next 'Uber of X'.
+To help on our mission we are bringing Video Calling to all our users as a Public Beta, now available on iOS, Android and JS (web).
+To help you get started with WebRTC we have made this simple getting-started guide specifically for integrating Video technology on iOS.
+Don't be scared, video calling with Sinch is just as easy as making a voice call.
+If you're interested you can check out how to make voice calls on iOS [here](https://www.sinch.com/tutorials/ios-simple-voice-app-tutorial/).

 ![](images/screenshot.png)

-We're going to look at what makes a video call different from regular voice calling.
-Let's dive in to the code from the sample app we ship with the [SDK](https://www.sinch.com/downloads/#videosdk).
+Firstly we are going to check out what the differences are between making a video call and a voice call with Sinch.
+A good starting point would be to download the [SDK](https://www.sinch.com/downloads/#videosdk) and check out the example code.

-It's worth noting that the beta is **not** available via cocoa pods, so if you want to add the beta to an existing project, you need to do it old school by hand and add the required frameworks.
-Also, the Sinch service we provide is not supported yet.
-Check out the [documentation](https://www.sinch.com/docs/video/ios/) to see the exact things to add!
+Unfortunately the beta is currently **not** available via cocoa pods.
+If you are wanting to add the beta to an existing project, you need to do it old-school way and add the required frameworks.
+At present the Sinch service is not yet supported.
+Check out the [documentation](https://www.sinch.com/docs/video/ios/) to see how and what you need to add to get started! **(Don't worry, it isn't hard!)**

 ## Setup
-Open up the SinchVideo located in the samples directory.
-When you look around, it's the same setup as with our Voice calling.
-Open up the **appDelegate.m** and add your key/secret in:
+Open up the SinchVideo app which is located in the sample directory, which can be found packaged with the SDK.
+Have a bit of a look around the project, you will notice it's a similar setup as our voice calling app.
+We do all the same things to initalize the client.
+Go ahead and open up **appDelegate.m** and fill the appropriate placeholders with your key and secret:

 ```
 - (void)initSinchClientWithUserId:(NSString *)userId {